 - Credit Cards, Tipping, and Communicating

-There are two airports in Rome, Ciampino & Fiumicino, and they’re both roughly the same distance from the center.
+There are two main airports in Rome, Ciampino and Fiumicino, and they are both roughly the same distance from the city center.

 Rome Transportation Options

-That all said, be ready to walk when you’re in Rome.
-If you aren’t already doing so, walk at least an hour each day to get your legs ready!
+That said, be prepared to walk when you’re in Rome.
+If you aren’t already doing so, walk at least an hour each day to get your legs ready for your trip!

 Rome Bus System

-We have a great video on what you need to know to use the busses in Rome.
-It’s a little dated, but fun to watch.
+We have a great video on what you need to know to use the buses in Rome.
+It’s a little dated but fun to watch, and you’ll see exactly where to get bus tickets, how to ask for one, and how to conquer Rome’s bus system.
+There are three fundamentals that you need to know when using the buses:

-1 – Buy a ticket before you get on and validate it when you are on the bus.
+- Buy a ticket before you get on and validate it when you’re on the bus.

-2 – The bus signs are pretty confusing unless you know the city really well.
-Download an app.
+- The bus signs are pretty confusing unless you know the city really well.
+So, download an app.

-3 – The buses go literally everywhere.
-They are a good option but get crowded in the summer and hot.
-Something to consider.
+- The buses go literally everywhere.
+They’re a good option but get hot and crowded in the summer—just something to keep in mind.

-Once you know these things you can use a bus.
 Walking around Rome can get really tiring.
-Hoping on a bus for a km or two can conserve energy so you don’t wear out.
+Hopping on a bus for a kilometer or two can make all the difference.
+Save your energy for the highlights of your trip.

 Rome Metro (Subway) System

-The B line will get you from Termini Station to the Colosseum and Circus Maximus.
-That is what 90% of visitors to Rome will use these lines for.
+The B-line will get you from Termini Station to the Colosseum and Circus Maximus.
+These are the most popular stops for visitors using the metro to get to Rome’s top attractions.

 Getting a Taxi in Rome

-Or I arrive at Termini Station and need to get to the Colosseum.
+I use public transportation for short direct rides to get from place to place.
+For example, going from the Vatican to the Spanish Steps or from Termini Station to the Colosseum.
 For anything complicated, I normally pony up and take a taxi.
-They are relatively cheap if they don’t rip you off which they will try to do.
+They’re relatively cheap if they don’t rip you off—which they will try to do.

 Renting a Scooter in Rome

-Rome is a large metropolitan city but the area most visitors are interested in, the historical center or Centro Storico, is pretty condensed.
-You can walk from the Colosseum to the Vatican, almost opposite sides of the historical center or “center” for short, in an hour.
+Rome is a large metropolitan city, but the area most visitors are interested in is the historical center or Centro Storico because it’s pretty condensed.
+You can walk from the Colosseum to the Vatican, almost on opposite sides of the historical center or “center” for short, in an hour.

-The center is the place to be in Rome and each neighborhood is really great.
+The center is the place to be in Rome, and each neighborhood is really great.
 I prefer the northern sections like Piazza Navona and Spanish Steps.
-I think they are classical Roman/Italian and super nice.
-Here are the best areas to consider:
+To me, they are classical Roman/Italian and super nice.
+Here are the best areas to consider with links to in-depth neighborhood guides:

 Again, I really like anything near the Spanish Steps as I like being in the thick of it.
-It will come with a price tag but savvy travelers find deals.
-We have an article you can bookmark that goes much further into dept on each area.
+It will come with a price tag, but savvy travelers find deals.
+Check out our in-depth guide on where to stay in Rome covering the city’s best neighborhoods.

 - The Vatican Museums